PostgreSQL CLI Tool Installation & Use

 To track whether your action has completed, run:

-sg-cli wait-until-job-done --action-id 5062
+sg-cli wait-until-job-done --action-id 5062restore-backup

 Restore a backup

-sg-cli postgresql restore-backup --cluster-name test2 --backup-name test2backup
+sg-cli postgresql restore-backup -hsg-cli postgresql restore-backup --cluster-name test2 --backup-name test2backuptest2backup restore started successfully

 Action ID: 5062